fulcro-community/fulcro-exercises/README.md

 **TIP**: Make sure that you select the correct _App_ at the bottom of Fulcro Inspect.

+## Troubleshooting and getting help during the exercises

+Use repeatedly `(hint <exercise number>)` (as long as there are any more hints for the exercise) to get useful tips when you get stuck.

+Leverage the [Fulcro Troubleshooting Decision Tree](https://blog.jakubholy.net/2020/troubleshooting-fulcro/) to help you troubleshoot your problems.

+Leverage Fulcro Inspect (especially the DB and perhaps Element tabs), check the Chrome JS Console for warnings and errors.

 ## License

 Copyleft © 2021 Jakub Holý